Thinking of doing fasted cardio for weight loss, but afraid to lose muscle?

 As most questions worth asking in life, this is a complex one.
-In this post I will try to lay out the good, the bad and the ugly of doing cardio while fasting, so you, the reader, can make an informed decision on your training plan.
+In this post I will try to lay out the good, the bad and the ugly of doing cardio while fasting, so you can make an informed decision on your training plan.

 Let’s start by defining what is fasted cardio.
 As the name implies, fasted cardio is a cardiorespiratory exercise – such as running – that is performed in a fasted state.
 Before you call me captain obvious, most people actually have a somehow vague idea of what is a fasting state and more specifically, when your body is in that state.